alad77342-collab/project_alad_zubair/README.md

-# Emoji Image Classifier – Final Project
+# Emoji Image Classifier – DS3273 Final Project

+This repository contains my final project for DS3273 (Jan–2026).
-This project implements a CNN-based classifier for emoji images, following the required structure from the project_submission_format.pdf.
+It implements a CNN-based classifier for emoji images and follows the exact project structure required in the project_submission_format.pdf.

+---

-## Project Structure
+## Installation

-- model.py — defines the CNN_Emoji model
-- dataset.py — loads images from the data/ directory
-- train.py — trains the model and saves checkpoints/final_weights.pth
-- predict.py — contains the_predictor() for batch inference
-- interface.py — exposes required names for grading
-- config.py — stores hyperparameters
+1. Clone this repository:
+   git clone <your-public-repo-link>

+2. Install dependencies:
+   pip install torch torchvision

+No additional packages are required.

+---

 ## How to Train

 Run:
 python train.py

+This trains the CNN_Emoji model and saves the weights to: checkpoints/final_weights.pth

+---

 ## How to Predict

+Use the provided prediction function:

-from predict import the_predictor
+from predict import the_predictor the_predictor(["data/img01.png"])

-the_predictor(["data/1.jpg"])
+This returns a list of predicted class indices.

+---

+## Project Structure

+- model.py — defines CNN_Emoji
+- dataset.py — loads images from data/
+- train.py — training loop
+- predict.py — batch inference function
+- interface.py — exposes required names for grading
+- config.py — hyperparameters
+- data/ — contains 10 raw images
+- checkpoints/ — contains final_weights.pth

+---

 ## Notes

-- All images in data/ are raw, unmodified.
+- The repository is publicly accessible as required.
+- README includes installation and execution instructions.
-- The project follows the exact directory and naming rules required for grading.
+- All files follow the naming and structure rules from the PDF.